Introduction to Kafka Zookeeper

 - This phase is finished when the majority sync their state with the

-- If the leader fails the remaining machines holds an election within
+- If the leader fails, the remaining machines hold an election within

-So we may conclude that we have seen what is a zookeeper, how does it works means its architecture, and how necessary it is for Kafka to communicate with it.
+So we may conclude that we have seen what a zookeeper is, how it works means its architecture, and how necessary it is for Kafka to communicate with it.

 This is a guide to Kafka Zookeeper.
-Here we discuss an introduction to Kafka zookeeper, why do we need, how to use, and Zookeeper architecture respectively.
+Here we discuss introducing Kafka zookeeper, why we need it, how to use it, and Zookeeper architecture, respectively.
 You can also go through our other related articles to learn more –